toolstack/just-likes-and-dislikes/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/posts-like-dislike` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Posts Like Dislike settings page inside the Posts Menu to configure the plugin
+1. Use the Just Likes and Dislikes settings page inside the Posts Menu to configure the plugin

 == Frequently Asked Questions ==
 = What does this plugin do ? =